Warpten/DBFilesClient.NET/README.md

 ## Performance

-This section only refers to WDB5 DB2 files.

 Here are a few examples (randomly selected) of loading speeds for various files.
 My work laptop has an i3-2310M CPU and 8Gb of DDR3 RAM.